vincent-tr/mylife-money/README.md

 TODO list
  - group editor
  - reports
-   - panel with multiple group selection
+   - with notifications and dedicated view
    - can show children of a group with stacked bar in bar charts (checkbox to activate it)
  - mobile adaptations